Image header for blog post on Quilt Binding Techniques

 Dirt.
 Will.
 Show.

-So, if your quilt is going to be used a lot, you might want to reconsider using a light fabric.
+If your quilt is going to be used a lot, you might want to us a dark fabric on the binding.

 One more little design tip about binding: